Back to the Bricks: History

-In 2005 the first Back to the Bricks and Under the Arches celebration was held under Flint's newly renovated brick street and reinstalled arches.
+In 2004 a group of car enthusiasts came together to form a car group that would soon bring one of America's Classic Car Events to Flint Michigan. in 2005 the first Back to the Bricks and Under the Arches celebration was held under Flint's newly renovated brick street and reinstalled arches.
 The celebration was held on the same day as another local car cruise, the A&W monthly cruise in Flushing, Michigan, and the Woodward Dream Cruise in Oakland County, Michigan.
 The goal of this scheduling was to hopefully have spectators from the local area to “cruise" once again from the Flushing hotspot to the Flint event.
 Another goal was for spectators attending the Woodward Avenue Dream car cruise to stop by the Back to the Bricks and Under the Arches car cruise on the way to and or from the Woodward Avenue Dream Cruise.

 During the first year the Back to the Bricks and Under the Arches car cruise had about less than 1,000 spectators in attendance and less than that number of cars.
 The events within the celebration consisted of only official the car cruise.
 The following year the celebration added another day and packed another event into its schedule.
 These new events this year were a cruise in from various areas in the county and the official cruise.
 With the spike in the number of events came the spike in the number or attendants.
 It is estimated that a total of 1000 cars and spectators attended the second year of the event.

 By 2007 the Back to the Bricks had celebrated its third year.
 With the new addition of another day and one more day the celebration brought in a larger crowd.
 This Back to the Bricks and Under the Arches celebration brought in about 1000 cars and 1500 more spectators that the previous year.
 The events for this go around consisted of the newly added rolling cruise, the cruise in, and the official cruise.
 With the rolling cruise came support from local businesses.
 Many of these served as stops for the rolling cruise and also offered deals for cruisers.
 Yet again the cruise expanded in the following year.
 After the cruise became a four-day celebration.
 The event added this year was an additional rolling cruise.
 An estimated 125,000 spectators and 3,000 cars were figured to be in attendance.

-In November 2007, the organization hired an executive director, Tanya Lane.
-For the first time in its three-year history the cruise received national television coverage by the Speed Channel.
+In November 2007, the Rolling cruise received national television coverage by the Speed Channel.
 On February 24, 2008, and February 26, 2008, the channel released a collection of stories and footage from the 2007 Back to the Bricks and Under the Arches Celebration.
 This served as the introduction of My Classic Car’s new season.
 Since this other media coverage of the event has been made including a recent article in Old Cars Weekly about the car clubs featured in the cruise.